APC524/stoched/lib/README.md

 #Libraries

-### Eigen
+### Google Test
-This software uses and provides a copy of the library ``Eigen``, which is released under the [GNU LGPL](https://www.gnu.org/licenses/#LGPL).
-Consistent with the terms of this license, the following relevant license documents are provided in this repository:
+This software uses the unit testing library ``Google Test``, which is released under a BSD 3-clause license.
+Consistent with the terms of this license, relevant license information for these elements of the project can be found in the corresponding source code files.
-GNU General Public License: ``gpl.txt``
-GNU Lesser General Public License: ``lgpl.txt``